- Be sure to bring paper, pencil, and a calculator to class from now on for in-class final exam exercises.

 To Learn More

-To learn more about classical mechanics, I suggest:
+To learn more about physics, I suggest:

-For some fun physics-related reading for the winter break, I suggest:
+For some fun physics-related reading, I suggest:

 - The Science of Interstellar by Kip Thorne and Christopher Nolan.
 Thorne is a well-known physicist who was

 involved in making the movie Interstellar from its beginning.
 In this book he